NourDjihan/SomeDesignPatterns/DesignPatterns.md

 # Template Pattern:
 Template method design pattern is to define an algorithm as a skeleton of operations and leave the details to be implemented by the child classes.
 The overall structure and sequence of the algorithm are preserved by the parent class.
-If the method is defined with Final key wod it cannot be overriden.
+If the method is defined with Final key word it cannot be overriden.
 An example of a template method:
 ``` Smalltalk
 AbstractClass >> templateMethod: